Brilhante F.C.

-Brilhante F.C. was a Brazilian teen drama television series co-produced and broadcast by TV Brasil and Nickelodeon Brazil.
+Brilhante F.C. is a Brazilian teen drama television series co-produced and broadcast by TV Brasil and Nickelodeon Brazil.
 It premiered on May 23, 2011 and concluded on August 22, 2011 on TV Brasil, whereas on Nickelodeon it premiered on September 2, 2013 and concluded on September 18, 2013.
 The series was written by Rodrigo Castilho and Claudio Yosida, with direction being jointly handled by Kiko Ribeiro, Luís Pinheiro and Zaracla.
 It was produced by Brazilian production company Mixer.

 The project was filmed over a period of four months on location at Santa Rita do Sapucaí, Minas Gerais.
 To serve as a film set, the production company had to elaborate infrastructure within the city, which collaborated with the local economy; jobs were generated through the recruitment of 102 technicians and market professionals, 24 actors and 547 extras.

 Brilhante F.C. premiered on TV Cultura on December 1, 2013 and concluded its broadcasting cycle on February 23, 2014.
+The show premiered on Pakapaka on March 4, 2013.